eth-cscs/firecrest/examples/CI-pipeline/README.md

-# Creating a CI/CD pipeline with FirecREST
+# CI/CD pipeline with FirecREST

-## Goal of the exercise

-Create a CI/CD pipeline that will run in Piz Daint through FirecREST.
+Creating a CI/CD pipeline that will run in Piz Daint through FirecREST.

 ## Prerequisites